 The Russian proposal identified the geographic scope of the protected area as covering the Tumen River Basin, the Khanka Lake (the lower Amur River basin), and Dauria (the upper Amur River basin).
 The proposal also suggested that priority species in the protected areas should be the White-napped Cranes, Hooded Cranes, and Black-faced Spoonbills.
 After clarifying the geographic scope and targeted species of protected areas, the proposal provided recommendations on potential cooperation mechanisms and potential pilot projects in the areas.
-Since officials from Amur Tiger protected areas in the Russian Federation were not able to attend the meeting, the proposal mainly focused on the Khanka Lake and Dauria areas.
-For the Khanka Lake, the proposal suggested conducting joint censuses of breeding cranes and other water birds on the Chinese and Russian sides.
+Since officials from Amur Tiger protected areas in the Russian Federation were not able to attend the meeting, the proposal suggested conducting joint censuses of breeding cranes and other water birds on the Chinese and Russian sides.
 For the Dauria region, it suggested creating a transboundary Russian-Chinese-Mongolian Ecosystem Monitoring Network (EMN).
 The proposals also intended to develop joint studies of the population status of the White-naped Cranes and a joint census of migratory cranes and other water birds in both the Khanka Lake and Dauria region.
-These two
+These two country proposals attached hereto as Annex I and II